SadRus/chat-bots-no1/README.md

 - `LOGS_BACKUP_COUNT` - bot logs file backup count

 ### Usage
-Before start the script, needs activate your bot via `/start` command in chat.
+Before start the script, needs to activate your bot via `/start` command in a chat.

 From scripts folder:
 ```